 Films: The Gift, The Butterfly, Giant Sweet & Chocolate Marshmallows, Bango Vassil, Spotlight on Merna, and Hello Salaam.

 83 mins with media education.
 Screened in English, Arabic, Spanish, German, Bulgarian, Dutch, Afghan with English subtitles.

 Equipped with resilience and resolve, the characters in these films are able to rise above the challenges of immersing into a new culture.

 In one documentary, Tanans has just arrived from Uganda and there are a lot of new things to learn all at once!
 Then, in an American middle school, math whiz Moises would definitely ace his math test, if only he had access to the test in Spanish.
 The last film is a documentary about a recent Syrian refugee named Nora who finds strength and solace in her determination to make a new start and work towards her grown-up goal to be an arts educator.

-Screened in English, Dutch, Danish, and Italian with English subtitles.
+90 mins with media education.
+Screened in English, Swahili, Dutch, Tamil, Spanish and Arabic with English subtitles.

 Finding your place can be hard, especially if you seem to be different from everyone else, but the characters in these films are able to express their identities and forge new paths while respecting their heritage.